 MIAMI – U.S. Immigration and Customs Enforcement (ICE) officers arrested 314 criminal aliens last month in an enforcement action targeting individuals who pose a threat to public safety.
 ICE Enforcement and Removal Operations (ERO) officers made the arrests across the state of Florida.
+If you or a loved one has been affected by this then you may want to contact criminal attorneys to help keep your freedom.

 All of those arrested by ICE during the enforcement action, which concluded Sept.
 29, met at least one of the agency’s three enforcement priorities.
 Over one quarter had criminal records that included felony convictions for serious or violent offenses, such as murder, attempted murder, child sex crimes, sex offenses, weapons charges and drug violations.